 The fact is that we may never know for sure just how safe petroleum jelly is, at least not until it’s too late.
 The pharmaceutical industry is worth billions and the companies that create such products do not ultimately want to come clean when it comes to the truth about the health and safety of their main sources of income.

-Regardless as to whether it’s potentially a health hazard or not, the question is, do you really want to be taking the risk by putting this kind of substance onto your skin?
+Regardless of whether it’s potentially a health hazard or not, the question is, do you really want to be taking the risk by putting this kind of substance onto your skin?

 So you may be asking, what’s the alternative?

-Glad you asked as there are a number alternatives that are not only natural and toxin free, but also work a treat without the potential dangers of petrolatum based products.
+Glad you asked as there are a number of alternatives that are not only natural and toxin-free, but also work a treat without the potential dangers of petrolatum-based products.

 Unrefined Coconut Oil